 - Being treated by a staff member with a history of incompetence or addiction

 In Florida, as in other states, there is a statute of limitations for filing a hospital malpractice lawsuit.
 If you don’t file before the legal deadline, your case will be dismissed.
 The timeline for filing a hospital malpractice lawsuit in this state is within 2 years of discovering the injury but no more than 4 years after the harmful incident occurred.

 Exceptions are made only if any action was taken by the hospital administration or staff to deliberately conceal the malpractice or if the injured individual was under the age of eight at the time of the occurrence.

 Florida’s Medical Malpractice Damages Cap

 Though the Florida statute of limitations remains intact, the state’s cap on hospital malpractice awards for noneconomic damages (such as pain and suffering) was ruled unconstitutional in 2017 by Florida’s Supreme Court.
 The court stated that such a cap arbitrarily reduced damage awards “for plaintiffs who suffer the most drastic injuries.”

-Prerequisites for Hospital Malpractice Lawsuits in Florida
+Prerequisites for Hospital Negligence Lawsuits in Florida